 A good boiler can efficiently heat your home without you having to pay for an extremely high energy bill.
 If your home comes with an old gas boiler, you may want to replace it with a more sustainable option.
 Have it inspected before you move into your home and commit to an annual boiler maintenance service to avoid unexpected damages and breakdowns.

 The second important part of your central heating system is your radiators.
 They are in charge of distributing the hot air throughout the house.
-Make sure that there is no rust in your heater to prolong their life expectancy.
+Make sure that there is no rust in your heater to prolong their life expectancy, there are so many radiator styles and shapes, you can buy radiators relatively easily now.

 The last thing to look into is your thermostat.
 If you have an outdated model, you may end up doing more manual work than you have to.
 You can look into smart thermostats to better manage your heating schedule and save up on your energy bills.